Carl F. H. Henry: Teaching career

 Henry taught at Northern Baptist Theological Seminary from 1942 to 1947.
 Also in 1942, Henry took part in launching the National Association of Evangelicals, serving on its board for several years and being book editor of their magazine United Evangelical Action.

 In 1947, Henry joined with Harold Ockenga, Harold Lindsell, Edward John Carnell, and radio evangelist Charles E. Fuller to help establish Fuller Theological Seminary in Pasadena, California.
 He served as acting dean in the seminary's first year and remained there as a professor until he left to establish Christianity Today magazine.

 In 1949, Henry was part of the meeting of evangelical scholars who discussed the need for an organization "to promote serious academic discussion," and suggested the name adopted by the resulting organization: the Evangelical Theological Society.

 Henry taught as a visiting professor or guest lecturer at colleges, universities, seminaries, and conferences across the United States and around the world, including in Japan, Singapore, India, Liberia, South Korea, Yugoslavia, the Philippines, the Netherlands, and Romania.
 These institutions include the Asian Center for Theological Studies and Mission, Bethel University (Minnesota), Christian Theological Seminary, Columbia Bible College, Denver Conservative Baptist Seminary, Gordon Divinity School (which is now known as Gordon-Conwell Theological Seminary), Hillsdale College, Hong Kong Baptist College (which is now called Hong Kong Baptist University), Latin American Theological Seminary, Soongsil University, Eastern Baptist Theological Seminary (now renamed as Palmer Theological Seminary), The Southern Baptist Theological Seminary, Trinity Evangelical Divinity School, and Winona Lake Summer School of Theology.
 He also served as the chairman for international conferences and consultations, including the World Congress on Evangelism in Berlin in 1966.

+In 1973, Henry became lecturer-at-large at World Vision International.
 In the early 1980s Henry was a founding board member of the Institute on Religion and Democracy, with which he remained active until the mid-1990s.

 Writing and editing career

 His first book was "Remaking the Modern Mind" (1946).
-His second book, "The Uneasy Conscience of Modern Fundamentalism" (1947), is a critique that rejects modern liberalism and preserves a doctrinal focus on the Bible, but also rejects the rigidness and disengagement of Fundamentalists.
+His second book, "The Uneasy Conscience of Modern Fundamentalism" (1947), is a critique that rejects modern liberalism and preserves a doctrinal focus on the Bible but also rejects the rigidness and the disengagement of Fundamentalists.
 The book firmly established Henry as one of the leading Evangelical scholars.

 In 1956, Henry became the first editor-in-chief of the magazine Christianity Today, which was founded by evangelist Billy Graham to serve as a scholarly voice for evangelical Christianity and a challenge to the liberal Christian Century.
 He was the magazine's editor until 1968.

-Henry's magnum opus was a six-volume work entitled God, Revelation, and Authority, completed in 1983.
+Henry's magnum opus was a six-volume work, God, Revelation, and Authority, which was completed in 1983.
 He concluded "that if we humans say anything authentic about God, we can do so only on the basis of divine self-revelation; all other God-talk is conjectural."
-In his magnum opus he presented a version of Christian apologetics called presuppositional apologetics.
+His magnum opus presented a version of Christian apologetics called presuppositional apologetics.
 Henry regarded all truth as propositional, and Christian doctrine as "the theorems derived from the axioms of revelation."